-A person who is experiencing psychosis may not realise something is wrong.
-They may be acting differently to normal.
+A person who is experiencing psychosis may not realize something is wrong.
+They may be acting differently than normal.

 These symptoms will be there for a number of weeks.

 " Looking back now, James remembers how he started to see importance and significance in small things, making associations that weren’t true.
 He was preoccupied by the idea of a mass migration of people to a far-away place.
 He tried to imagine this place and drew maps.
 He kept a book where he wrote down his ideas, because his memory was so poor at the time, he was worried he would forget them.
 The ideas made sense to James, but to others they made no sense at all. "